 After updating your address with USPS, you must change your address with the ALEA.
 While you cannot submit a change of address online when updating your driver records, you may be able to mail your request to the ALEA, or you can submit it in person at any local Driver License Office in Alabama.

 Once you update your address with the ALEA, you must notify the ADOR of your new address.
-If you do not change your car registration address in AL, you may fail to vehicle registration renewal notices and other important updates from your county’s license plate issuing office.
+If you do not change your car registration address in AL, you may not receive vehicle registration renewal notices and other important updates from your county’s license plate issuing office.
 Therefore, it is important to notify your county’s license plate issuing office as soon as you move into a new home.

-How to Submit a DMV Change of Address Form in Alabama
+About Submitting a DMV Change of Address Form in Alabama

 To apply for an ADOR change of address, you must contact the license plate issuing office in the county where your vehicle is registered.
 Some counties will allow you to update your vehicle registration records online, while others will require you to submit your request in person, by mail or by phone.

 While specific DMV address change application requirements vary by county, you may need to provide several pieces of information about you and your registered vehicle when submitting your request.
-For instance, you may need to provide your full name, contact information, current and former address and the tag numbers of each registered vehicle that you own.
+For instance, you may need to provide your full name, contact information, current and former address and the tag (license plate)numbers of each registered vehicle that you own.

 To change auto registration address information in some Alabama counties, you will also need to submit proof of residency, such as a current utility bill or mortgage statement.
 If your county’s license plate office provides you with the opportunity to update your address online or by email, you will typically need to upload a photocopy of your residency document.